cse110-sp21-group10/cse110-sp21-group10/README.md

 10. Check the [`main` branch](https://github.com/cse110-sp21-group10/cse110-sp21-group10) and the [deployed application](https://cse110-sp21-group10.github.io/cse110-sp21-group10/source/HTML/log.html) to make sure your changes are reflected.
 When your pull request gets merged into `main`, you will see the commit message for your branch being merged, and the JSDoc for your changes (if you edited a JavaScript file) will be automatically generated and published on our [documentation site](https://cse110-sp21-group10.github.io/), so make sure all of that is there.
 Additionally, if the merge included any new code, our app deployment on GitHub Pages will automatically be updated, so after a few minutes you should can go to our [deployed application](https://cse110-sp21-group10.github.io/cse110-sp21-group10/source/HTML/log.html) and you should see your changes reflected there.
 If there are any issues with what you see on the [`main` branch](https://github.com/cse110-sp21-group10/cse110-sp21-group10) or the [deployed application](https://cse110-sp21-group10.github.io/cse110-sp21-group10/source/HTML/log.html), make sure to reach out to a fellow team member to help you.

 ## Thank You
-Thank you for checking out Bullet Journal Project.
-We hope the documentation repository reflects the all the work and the dedication of the process of making this BuJo!
+Thank you for checking out our Bullet Journal Project.
+We hope all the documentation on the repository reflects the work and dedication that went into the process of making this BuJo!